What is the “best shoe” you ask?

 I recommend the following brands of shoes and sandals (see below).
-They generally have better than average arch support and many of them have a remove-able liner, allowing you to use your own orthotic or arch support.
+They generally have better than average arch support and some of them have a remove-able liner, allowing you to use your own orthotic or arch support.
 Have your foot measured while you are standing.
 Determine both the length and the width.
 Then, use that information as a guide to try on shoes.
 You may very well find that a shoe an entire size larger is the most comfortable.
-Better yet, take out the shoe liner and stand on them.
+Better yet, take out the shoe liners and stand on them.
 If your feet fit within the boundary of the liners, the shoes are likely to fit well.

 Everyday or dress shoes:

-Everyday shoes for kids: For kids who wear sneakers I still like New Balance, Asics and Saucony but whatever they are comfortable in is probably fine assuming they are not complaining of foot pain and have no specific foot condition.
+For kids’ sneakers I still like New Balance, Asics and Saucony but whatever they are comfortable in is probably fine assuming they are not complaining of foot pain and have no specific foot condition.
 The more common brands for kids, Nike, Reebok and Addidas are okay but are generally more narrow and do not always have a remove-able liner making those shoes a tighter fit when adding an arch support.
+Geox are a good choice for a casual shoe that accommodates orthotics if needed and are available in big and small children’s sizes.
 Remember that kids 12-13 years old or even younger can start shopping in the adult shoe section starting with (big kid) size 6.
 The challenge is really for teenage girls who need a shoe that can accommodate an arch-support since current fashions for girls favor low cut shoes with no arch support, almost a moccasin.

-itself to most shoes that fit well.
+Walking, hopefully, is not too physically demanding and therefore should lend itself to most shoes that fit well.
 Any good ‘running’ shoe should be fine for walking.
-A good place to start for just walking would be with the following New Balance walking models for men or women: model 812 has a very rounded toe box and New Balance 992, an overall oval shape which accommodates most feet as well as the 847 and the 928, which by the way, has plenty of room for foot orthotics.
+A good place to start for just walking would be with the following New Balance walking models for men or women: New Balance 813 for men or women has a very rounded toe box and New Balance 990, an overall oval shape which accommodates most feet as well as the 847 and the 928, which by the way, has plenty of room for foot orthotics.
 The New Balance 659 is a sturdy and durable walking shoe also okay for walking on trails.
 I also really like the New Balance 1080, which is a running shoe with a light weight foam mid sole that would be quite nice for walking about.